N i t a i

 In 2018, Nitai Hershkovits and Rejoicer — a newly signed Stones Throw recording artist and one of Buttering Trio’s musician — founded Time Grove which had its debut release in January 2019 under London's Wah Wah 45’s.

 “Writing and compiling the melodies, lines and harmonies for this album had a pure, natural symbiotic progress.
 We couldn’t ask for a better variety of people to play with.
 Being influenced by each other, yet coming from a very different musical background, we managed to find a strong mutual idea of a new sound, in only three days in the studio.
 This music is a pure reflection of all of us at once.
-It felt effortless to sit around a piano together, unfolding the next tune, spearheaded with drums and horns to set the exact right scenery we were looking for.”
+It felt effortless to sit around a piano together, unfolding the next tune, spearheaded with drums and synths to set the exact right scenery we were looking for.”

 In July 2018, Nitai and his newly formed band of longtime musical collaborators, drummer Amir Bresler — who played in Avishai Cohen's trio— and bassist Or Bareket, were booked to play a two-week long tour in Japan.
 This trio would form the soundscape of his forthcoming album.